Andrey-Sidorkin/taxi-service/README.md

 ```
 /resources/init_db.sql
 ```
-To obtain access to MySQL DB you should edit "user" and "password" fields in /util/ConnectionUtil.java to match your own.
+To obtain access to MySQL DB you should edit "URL", "USERNAME" and "PASSWORD" fields in /util/ConnectionUtil.java to match your own.
 In order logger to log into file properly please change corresponding field in src/main/resources/log4j2.xml:
 ```